 Using Screaming Frog’s SEO Spider you can export all the images on your website and run them through the reverse image search.
 This tool grabs every image, as well as their respective URLs.

-Now that you have a plan of action, i.e., a list of websites to approach for backlinks, you need to send out friendly outreach emails that will actually get the job done.
+Now that you have a plan of action, i.e., a list of websites to approach for backlinks, you need to send out friendly outreach emails to the owner that will actually get the job done.